Maine Organic Beef Co.

 Charleston

-★5.0(9)Local beef supplier in Charleston, Maine.
+5.0(9)Local beef supplier in Charleston, Maine.
 Contact them directly for current availability and pricing on bulk beef purchases.

 2 local suppliers selling bulk beef in the Charleston area.
-Prices in Maine typically range $9.00-12.00/lb per pound.

 Fall harvest (September-December) is optimal when cattle have grazed sugar-rich summer pastures.
 Book 12-18 months in advance - Maine processors have severe capacity constraints.
 Beef harvested in spring (after winter on hay) may be leaner with milder flavor.